finley03/line3d/README.md

 ## Simple web based 3d engine

-Displays objects as wireframe (currently)
+Displays objects as wireframe and also hidden line (early, quite buggy)

 Right now it's somewhat basic but the featureset is quickly building.